jdh58/nba-stat-scraper/README.md

 - The format for player names is `"first last" (e.g. "LeBron James")`, although the search will attempt to work with any query format.
 - The format for team names is `"city teamName" (e.g. "Charlotte Hornets")`.
 The search will attempt to work with any query, but it's worse with teams than players.
 - Years must be input in `yyyy` format.
-- Sometimes the search can suck and there's nothing you can do.
-If that's the case, try a listed nickname.
+- Sometimes the player search will give bad output even if you give proper input.
+If that's the case, try a listed nickname for the player.

 ## Examples